scottcolfer/scottcolfer.github.io/_posts/2017-08-15-discovery-retro-themes.md

 - Do ‘digital’ teams and ‘the business’ mean the same thing when they use the term ‘business case’
 - Are 'digital’ teams doing a good enough job at explaining the point of discovery and alpha?

-### Discoveries sometimes blend into Alpha
+### Discoveries sometimes blend into alpha

-Teams reported that Discoveries sometimes blend into Alpha without as much checking/approval as they would expect, given the quality checking that goes on for the other stages of the Service Manual.
+Teams reported that discoveries sometimes blend into alpha without as much checking/approval as they would expect, given the quality checking that goes on for the other stages of the Service Manual.
 Most typically, a Discovery is summarised in a slide deck and presented to key stakeholders, who make a go/don’t go decision.

-Next post: hypotheses for improving discovery.
+*Next post: hypotheses for improving discovery.*